shahbaz-ali/miniBRS/docs/settings.md

 add the URL with ``https`` appended e.g if your instance is `dev1234.service-now.com` save it as `https://dev1234.service-now.com` in the `Host` field of the form.
 Also, you need to add ServiceNow user name to `Log in` field and password to `Password` field of the form.

+**The absence of this connection id from the meta-database raises `ServiceNowConnectionNotFoundException`**

 #### sftp_default:
 If you want to ingest your SaaS data to an SFTP account, you can add the SFTP connection details in `sftp_default` connection entry.
 Add sftp host IP in the ``Host`` field, sftp user name in the `Login` field and sftp user password in the `Password` field of the form, nothing else needs to be changed.

+**The absence of this connection id from the meta-database raises `SFTPConnectionNotFoundException`**

 #### s3_default:
 If you want to ingest your SaaS  data to Amazon S3 account, you need to have `access_key_id`